The Top 5 Startup Key Metrics Every Business Owner Should Track

 So what are these important key business metrics?
 How do you monitor business performance in real-time?
 And what are the tools that can help you drive winning strategies?
 Let’s dive in:

 Customer Acquisition Cost

 How many small components of business contribute to acquiring a customer?
 CAC or Customer Acquisition Cost is a metric that matters the most if you are an early-stage startup.
 The reason is simple, if you want to survive the competition, you need users and since it costs money to acquire users, you might as well start tracking optimization and profitability of your efforts.

 Divide the sales and marketing costs by the total number of new customers acquired in a given period of time.
 The former must include overhead expenses of your business of that period.

 For instance, if you spent $10000 on marketing in November and acquired 50 customers in the given time frame, your CAC is $200, which is a reasonable deal!

 Monthly Churn Rate

 Do you know how sticky is your customer base?
 Are you able to hold onto your existing customers?
 The Churn Rate metric will show this to you.
-Also known as attrition metric, as a startup owner, this is one metric you should keep an eye on at all times.
+Also known as the attrition metric, as a startup owner, this is one metric you should keep an eye on at all times.
 While you are acquiring new customers, it is also important to know when and how many customers stopped paying for your product.
-Monthly churn rate enables you to measure recurring revenue that you lose in a month when a particular number of customers stop buying your products or services.
+The monthly churn rate enables you to measure recurring revenue that you lose in a month when a particular number of customers stop buying your products or services.

 How to Calculate the Churn Rate?